Maps of toric varieties in Cox coordinates: Introduction

-In the rest of this introduction we work out some easy examples and briefly survey enough of the Cox ring approach to toric geometry to be able to state the main result more precisely.
+In the rest of this introduction we present some examples and briefly survey enough of the Cox ring approach to toric geometry to be able to state the main result more precisely.
 Section~\ref{sect:simple_ring_extensions} explains a class of radical extensions of rings which we apply in Section~\ref{sect:multival} to make a basic theory of multi-valued maps.
 These two sections are the technical heart of the paper.
 The practical theory for describing maps that we build on this is natural, but it succeeds because we work in carefully controlled extensions of the Cox rings when writing the coordinates of maps.
 In Section~\ref{sect:descriptions}, we say what it means for a multi-valued map to describe a rational map between toric varieties, and we prove the main Theorem~\ref{thm:existence_of_complete_descriptions} on the existence of a complete description $\Phi$.
 Section~\ref{sect:properties_of_descriptions} explains the composition of descriptions and the computation of images and preimages.
-We conclude in Section~\ref{sect:examples} with some considerations of computation and more substantial examples.

-In this paper, we work over the complex numbers $\CC$.
-The foundational aspects of toric geometry \cite{kempf_knutsen_mumford_saintdonat} work over any field (though often assumed to be algebraically closed), but our presentation relies on Cox's construction \cite{cox_homogeneous}, and that is given over $\CC$.
+We work over the complex numbers $\CC$.
+The foundational aspects of toric geometry \cite{kempf_knutsen_mumford_saintdonat} work over any field, but our presentation relies on Cox's construction \cite{cox_homogeneous}, and that is given over $\CC$.